nichiyoshi/android-reddit-feeder-aac/README.md

 # android-reddit-feeder-aac
 Demo application of [Reddit](https://www.reddit.com/hot) news feeder with Android Architecture Components, for self-learning.

-I'm trying to follow the pattern of [todo-mvvm-live-kotlin](https://github.com/googlesamples/android-architecture/tree/todo-mvvm-live-kotlin/) in [Android Architecture Blueprints](https://github.com/googlesamples/android-architecture)
+I'm trying to follow the pattern of [todo-mvvm-live-kotlin](https://github.com/googlesamples/android-architecture/tree/todo-mvvm-live-kotlin/) in [Android Architecture Blueprints](https://github.com/googlesamples/android-architecture).

+Anybody can install this app from Deploygate below.
 [<img src="https://dply.me/7vcood/button/large" alt="Try it on your device via DeployGate">](https://dply.me/7vcood#install)

+**NOTE**

-**This app is still in progress!!**
-Currently, this app just allow you to fetch hot reddit news with only auther names and article titles.
+This app is still in progress!!
+So currently, this app just enable you to fetch "hot" reddit news.

 ## Techs